pcardotatgit/webex_for_xdr_part-5_websocket/README.md

 Big Thank's to the author !

-It about another way to built a python Webex Bot.
+It is about another way to built a python Webex Bot.
 Instead of using webhooks we use Websockets which are supported by webex.

 The most important benefits of websockets  is that we don't need to expose our webex bot into the Internet thanks to NGROK or port forwaring on Internet firewalls.
 Which is Huge !!.

 Another benefits is the bot code is simpler than the code needed to handle webhooks.

+For these 2 reasons, this websocket technic must be for anyone who want to build a webex bot the first choice.

 # Installation

 ## Prerequisit

 You must have created a webex bot first.
-If your bot is located into your laptop then use **ngork** to make it available on the INTERNET.

 Have a look to the instructions here for that [Create a webex bot](https://github.com/pcardotatgit/Webex_Team_Chat_Bot_Python)